-- A function test of the safety features of the TSAE - ✤ A Check that the TSAE is complete and serviceable. - Look for signs of corrosion, fatigue, damage, distress, dislodged items and overstrain, etc. - Suspension ropes should be in good condition with no obvious signs of wear or kinking. - Any daily checks recommended by the manufacturer. - If the equipment is electrically powered, check that the RCD'S operate correctly. - Any power cables and their connections etc. should have no obvious signs of defects.
+- >< A function test of the safety features of the TSAE - ★ A Check that the TSAE is complete and serviceable. - × Look for signs of corrosion, fatigue, damage, distress, dislodged items and overstrain, etc. - Suspension ropes should be in good condition with no obvious signs of wear or kinking. - ★ Any daily checks recommended by the manufacturer. - × Any power cables and their connections etc. should have no obvious signs of defects.